smartcontractkit/documentation/docs/blockchain-integrations-framework/index.md

 The TOML file for the Blockchain Integrations Framework has two settings sections for OCR soak tests on EVM networks:

 - _Nodes settings_: Variables that configure chainlink nodes for given networks.
-- _Network settings_: Variables that configure which chain you use for testing and the private key for the wallet you want to use for deploying contracts
+- _Network settings_: Variables that configure the testing client : Which chain you use for testing and the private key for the wallet you want to use for deploying contracts.
-- _Test settings_: Test duration, node funding, and round configuration settings to control the behavior of the test
+- _Test settings_: Test duration, node funding, and round configuration settings to control the behavior of the test.

 **Example TOML file**